 A strange high-pitched wheeling sound accompanies the shape.
 As I near, I can feel a presence that is definitely not of the vegetable kingdom.
 The feeling grows stronger as I near the bank and steady myself against an overhanging branch.
 When I look up, I meet a piercing gaze that arises from an enormous bulk of brown mottled feathers.
 A bolt of electricity runs through my body and I gasp.
-Standing at least half a metre above the branch, large talans gripping the narrow branch, I recognize the face of Australia’s largest forest owl – appropriately named Powerful.
-It’s a moment that doesn’t come often in life, and has a handful of times previous, all of them unforgettable, but this one, virtually in my backyard!
+Standing at least half a metre above the branch, large talans gripping the narrow branch, I recognize the face of Australia’s largest forest owl – appropriately named ‘powerful’.
+It’s a moment that doesn’t come often in life, and has a handful of times previous, all of them unforgettable, but this one, virtually in my backyard.
 I wonder how many times I might have passed it on my morning paddle.
-I know The Powerful Owl to be a threatened species, relying as it does on nesting in large hollow branches that takes a eucalypt at least 80 years to produce, a beautiful metaphor for the kind of holding and nurturing capacity of old age.
+I know the Powerful Owl to be a threatened species, relying as it does on nesting in large hollow branches that takes a eucalypt at least 80 years to produce, a beautiful metaphor for the kind of holding and nurturing capacity of old age.

 The memory is momentary, and when I return to the owl’s face the initial ecstasy has faded into a dense kind of shared silence infused with the intensity of my small child’s gaze.

 The creature starts making gestures with its neck, a horizontal back and forth.
 What is this?
-I am simultaneously intimated and allured.
+I am simultaneously intimated and seduced.
 I begin to mirror its movement.
-My face mirroring the owl’s movement.
 As we dance together, the first rays of sun reach the east facing elm leaves.
 It makes the owl appear even darker, as if fading into the background along with the night.
 The shadows bring me deeper into owl’s gaze.
 We keep locked on each other, as if besotted, engaged in some kind of courtship rite.
 There is an invisible electricity passing between us.
 There’s a sudden flapping of wings and another of its kind flies in between us and onto another branch.
 I break my gaze and follow this smaller shape to its new perch.
 A juvenile perhaps.
 And then another smaller owl flies in.
 Three!
 Three Powerful Owls!
 My legs are shaking ever so slightly on the board and I remember I am floating on water.
-Similar to my precious powerful owl encounters, I feel sure they have chosen to be seen by me, capable as they are of being entirely invisible.
+Similar to my precious powerful owl encounters, I feel sure they have chosen to be seen by me, capable as they are of being almost entirely invisible.
 I hold my hand over my heart in gratitude before taking my leave.

 Riding the tram into the city my presence is overflowing with the dark underbelly of silence that resonated from the owl; that and the pensive little girl.
 People are looking at me curiously, they’re not sure why, but I do.
 It’s as if I am holding within a potent secret that is leaking out through my pores.
 It portends to ways of knowing far beyond the ordinary.
 In another place and time, the kind of interaction with the owl would have been part of the everyday conversation, not a ‘religious’ experience, just part of the community of relationship that existed with all of life.
 But here, in this flatland of imagination, it is questionable, untrustworthy, ‘just my imagination’, make believe.